yaswanthteja/Python_Resources/OOP.md

     def display():
         print(self._emp_name +" "+self._age+" "+self.__branch)
 ```
-## 34. Is it possible to call parent class without its instance creation?
+## 34. Is it possible to call the parent class without its instance creation?
 Yes, it is possible if the base class is instantiated by other child classes or if the base class is a static method.

-## 35.How to overload constructors or methods in Python?
+## 35. How to overload constructors or methods in Python?
 Python's constructor: _init__ () is the first method of a class.
 Whenever we try to instantiate an object __init__() is automatically invoked by python to initialize members of an object.
 We can't overload constructors or methods in Python.
 It shows an error if we try to overload.

 Example: